OVECJOE/AirBnB_clone/README.md

 ## DESCRIPTION

-**AhBnB** is a *complete web application*, integrating database storage, a back-end API, and front-end interface.
+**AirBnB** is a *complete web application*, integrating database storage, a back-end API, and front-end interface.

 ### Data Diagram